 Most traditional Christians say that people will burn in hell forever if they die without having accepted Jesus Christ as Savior.

 Even people who never heard of Jesus?
 Burn forever?

 Most traditional Christians have never done a Bible study to get answers for themselves.

-TAP below to see all relevant verses.
+TAP orange button to see all relevant verses.